Frequently Asked Questions

 How do you keep my child safe?

 Pacific Quest’s top priority is student safety.
 Pacific Quest has an impeccable safety record and employs only the highest quality staff.
-PQ operates out of residential base camps with dormitory style bunkhouses in a year-round, moderate climate.
-The Big Island of Hawaii offers an ideal combination of remoteness, while at the same time, allowing for quick access to important resources.
-Because each program site is located no more than 20 minutes from a hospital or medical center, Pacific Quest has 24/7 access to comprehensive medical resources.
+The Big Island of Hawaii offers an ideal combination of a moderate climate and remoteness, yet allowing for quick access to important resources.
+Pacific Quest has 24/7 access to comprehensive medical resources.

 Although the gardening camps are designed to feel remote and tranquil, we have vehicle access to all sites and access to shelter during inclement weather.
 Our location and real-time ability to contact treatment team members allows us to provide individualized safety plans to each student as needed.